baluhiramanpatil/SQL/README.md

 # SQL
-### This repository contains all my project works.
+## This repository contains all my SQL PROJECTS.